 The type of practice setting which the optometrist may enter is also expanding.
 While private solo practice is still the predominant mode of practice, more optometrists are entering into partnerships or group practices with other optometrists or other health care providers.
 Health maintenance organizations, the military, Veterans' Administration Medical Centers and hospitals offer optometrists unique opportunities to be an integral part of the health care delivery team.

 The Doctor of Optometry enjoys the benefits of financial security, independence, and prominent status in the community.
-The 2013 American Optometric Association Economic Survey reported that the average net income for optometrists is $141,557.
+The 2017 Salary Survey published in the Review of Optometry reported that the average income for all participants was $163,761, while self-employed respondents who worked full-time in a partnership or group practice had an average income of $248,567.